garybake/blog/content/2023_03_23_vector_databases.md

 Summary: Fun with vector databases
 featured_image: /images/vector_database/isthisadb.jpg

-## The best place to store you favourite kinds of data
+## Part 1.
+The best place to store you favourite kinds of data

 ![king queen]({static}/images/vector_database/isthisadb.jpg)

-A while ago I was reading up on how databases work with native geospatial datatypes; lat/lon pairs or 2 dimensional vectors.
+A while ago I was reading up on how databases handle native geospatial datatypes; lat/lon pairs or 2 dimensional vectors.
 This then lead on to adding altitude and time, 3 and 4 dimensional vectors.
 How does the indexing and search work with these?
 For 2 and 3 dimensions many databases use [R-trees](https://en.wikipedia.org/wiki/R-tree).

 What would you need to do if you had say 8, 15 or even 1024 dimensions?
 What sort of scifi nonsense is this?